About the Journal

 Joelho is devoted to research and critique on architecture, urban design, and the built environment in general, encouraging the strengthening of the links between theoretical discourse and architectural practice.
 It is engaged in promoting research on both the international and the Portuguese contexts.
 Moreover, it aims at promoting a reflexive space on the relationships between the wider international discourses and the South European architectural culture.

 Joelho welcomes submissions by young researchers and by established architects and academics.
-It is ruled by UC Digitalis Code of Ethics for Journal Editors and is also integrated in Impactum, a University of Coimbra digital library of academic articles and periodicals.
+It is ruled by a Code of Ethics and is also integrated in Impactum, a University of Coimbra digital library of academic articles and periodicals.

 Peer Review Process